executablebooks/sphinx-book-theme/docs/content/content-blocks.md

 ````

 You can also add an attribution to epigraphs by adding a blank line,
 followed by a line that starts with `--`.
-This will be renderered like so:
+This will be rendered like so:

 ````{example} Epigraphs with attribution
 ```{epigraph}